Abd-007/Switch-Emulators-Guide/Links.md

 `aHR0cHM6Ly9ueGJyZXcuY29tLwoKaHR0cHM6Ly9uc3cydS54eXovCgpodHRwczovL25zd2dhbWUuY29tL2NhdGVnb3J5L3N3aXRjaC8KCmh0dHBzOi8vd3d3LnppcGVydG8uY29tL25pbnRlbmRvLXN3aXRjaC1uc3Av`

 **Note:** This contains a few sites to download games.
 Download from wherever you like.
-Even more sources on our Discord server.
+There's even more sources on our [website](https://128bitbay.com/index.php) and [subreddit](https://www.reddit.com/r/NewYuzuPiracy/).

 ### Shaders

 https://github.com/JENOVAAbsolute/128BB-Shaders

-**Note:** On Yuzu you should use Vulkan and as such, shader caching speeds should be relativaly fast.
-Therefore it is advised to build your own shader cache
+**Note:** On either emulator you should use Vulkan because shader caching speeds should be relatively fast.
+Therefore it is advised to just build your own shader cache

 # Miscellaneous